Dkunchikor/Dk_CertifyHub/README.md

-This repository contains the courses which is did along with its certifications.
+This repository contains the courses which i did along with its certifications.